Power Up Your Immunity

 Maintain a strong digestive and immune system by taking probiotic supplements to ensure that you keep a healthy balance of ‘good bacteria’ to keep the growth of harmful bacteria at bay.

 Stress is part and parcel of life.
 However, chronic stress over a period of time can be detrimental to your immune health and make you more vulnerable to illnesses.
 When you experience stress, the body releases cortisol, a stress hormone that “fuels your body’s fight or flight instinct”.
 Cortisol affects our immune system by suppressing it, meaning extended episodes of stress can leave your immune system weak.

 Regular exercise is one of the pillars of healthy living.
 It not only improves your overall health but can also help boost your immune system and protect against diseases.
 Studies have shown that moderate intensity exercises may cut down the number of colds you get.
-Such activities include brisk walking for 20 to 30 minutes every day or going to the gym every other day3.
-Researchers have also found that walking regularly may increase the bodies’ white blood cells, which are key players in our immune system, around our body.7
+Such activities include brisk walking for 20 to 30 minutes every day or going to the gym every other day.6 Researchers have also found that walking regularly may increase the bodies’ white blood cells, which are key players in our immune system, around our body.7

 Unable to get restful sleep?
 Try supplements such as GNC Herbal Plus® Natra Sleep which uses natural ingredients to soothe and calm the body, or GNC Tri-Sleep which is a triple-layer sleep technology that helps improve sleep quality.